-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision into school to teach during themed days.
+Additional, targeted support and provision Whole school approaches The universal offer to all children and YP Specialist, individualised support and provision We have strong links with feeder preschools and Secondary Schools.
+Children throughout Key Stage 2 are invited to attend events and themed days in the local secondary schools.
+Staff from local secondary schools come into school to teach during themed days.
 Children in years 5 and 6 are invited to local secondary schools for taster days.
 Year to year, as children progress through the school we hold transition days or sessions that allow children to meet their teacher and their new classmates.
-Class lists are made in consultation with all teachers.
+Class lists are made in consultation with al teachers.
 Parents of children who are joining the school are invited to attend transition sessions.
 We hold a meet the teacher event in the Autumn Term.
 Visual timetables are used within classes to help children with transitions between subjects.
-We ensure all pupil information is sent to new settings.
-Buddy systems are in place for all children who start school at our school. have a relationship with.
-Passports are used to ensure the children's needs are shared with new members of staff.
-The SENDCo and Year 6 teacher meets with the Secondary school to discuss vulnerable children.
-Buddy or peer systems are in place for students who are particularly vulnerable at transition.
+Buddy systems are in place for all children who start school at our school. with the Secondary school to discuss vulnerable children and Children on the record of need Buddy or peer systems are in place for students who are particularly vulnerable at transition.
+Some children will complete a booklet about their new class focusing on the things that will stay the same and the things that will be different.
 The SENDCo from Secondary school are invited to attend the Year 6 Annual Reviews.
 Children will have additional visits to their new school or classroom with one-to-one support.
 The secondary school SENDCo is invited to attend TAC meetings before a child begins at the school.
-The SENDCo attends annual statement &amp; EHC reviews.
+The SENDCo attends annual EHC reviews.